LucaCanali/sparkMeasure/README.md

 * Metrics are flattened and collected into local memory structures in the driver (ListBuffer of a custom case class).
 * Spark DataFrame and SQL are used to further process metrics data for example to generate reports.
 * Metrics data and reports can be saved for offline analysis.
+* SparkMeasure in flight recorder mode with InfluxDB sink, does not buffer the metrics in the driver memory, it writes directly to InfluxDB.

 ### FAQ: